esauvisky/alt-tab-current-monitor/README.md

 ## Features

 - **Monitor-Specific Alt+Tab**: Only shows windows from your current monitor in Alt+Tab
+- **Cross-Monitor Switching**: Hold a modifier key (Shift by default) with Alt+Tab to see windows from other monitors
 - **Focus Protection**: Maintains focus on the current monitor when switching workspaces
 - **Multiple Switcher Support**: Works with both window switcher and app switcher
 - **Flexible Monitor Detection**: Choose how to determine your "current" monitor: